CESNUR: History

 CESNUR was founded in 1988 at a seminar organized by Massimo Introvigne, Jean-François Mayer, and Ernesto Zucchini in Italy.
 Introvigne is an Italian intellectual-property attorney and sociology lecturer who also serves as the group's director.
 A member of the Catholic conservative organization Alleanza Cattolica since 1972, Introvigne served as that group's vice president until 2016.
 Mayer is a Swiss historian specialized in new religious movements.
-He was for a time a lecturer at University of Fribourg and in 2012, he was appointed by the Canton of Fribourg to prepare a report on the situation of religious communities there.
 Zucchini is a Catholic priest, who became in 2009 professor of theology in the Theological School of the Diocese of Massa Carrara-Pontremoli in Italy and published and lectured about the Italian mystic Maria Valtorta and about the Jehovah's Witnesses.

 Giuseppe Casale, a Catholic historian and Archbishop of the Archdiocese of Foggia-Bovino, was appointed as the first president of CESNUR.
+Later, Luigi Berzano became CESNUR's president.
 Reviewing the proceedings of one of the first CESNUR conferences, French sociologist Jean Séguy wrote in 1988 that most participants were Catholic and presented the traditional Catholic view of phenomena such as Spiritualism and the New Age.
 Other members of CESNUR's board include Luigi Berzano, Gianni Ambrosio, Reender Kranenborg, Eileen Barker and J. Gordon Melton.
-Berzano, who later became CESNUR's president, is a professor of sociology at the University of Turin.
-Ambrosio is an Italian sociologist who became in 2007 bishop of the Catholic Diocese of Piacenza-Bobbio.
-Kranenborg is a Dutch Reformed theologian.
-Barker is a sociologist who wrote The Making of a Moonie: Choice or Brainwashing?
-(1984) and formed the Information Network Focus on Religious Movements (INFORM) in 1988.
-Melton is Distinguished Professor of American Religious History at Baylor University in Waco, Texas.
+Berzano later became CESNUR's president.